 You can turn to your local police department for help with an ex who is harassing or stalking you after your divorce.
 Child support enforcement agencies can be used to help collect back child support.
 Legal Aid is an excellent resource for litigants who can’t afford an attorney.

-You can find a list of child support enforcement agencies online.
-When you find one, the first thing to do is file a request for services in order to get the ball rolling.
-To find help via a legal aid office you will need to Google your state’s name and “legal aid.”
+After finding a list of child support enforcement agencies online, the first thing to do is file a request for services in order to get the ball rolling.

 If a defiant ex is making life miserable there are too many outlets available for you not to protect yourself and your rights.
 Take action, be strong, and regain the control an angry ex-spouse can cause you to lose due to their insolent actions or non-action.